This

 glossy black and a metallic-looking

 black leatherette and chrome trim.
-I then developed an entirely photographic
+I then developed a photographic

 method for rimming